clodal/next-react-app-aug-2020-demo/README.md

 # Next React App Demo

-This is a demo of a dummy webapp built on top of the following technologies:
+This is a demo of a dummy web-app built on top of the following technologies:

-1. React
+1. React (Hooks, Portals, etc.)
 2. NextJS
+3. Typescript
-3. Material-UI
+4. Material-UI
-4. React-Hook-Form + Yup
+5. React-Hook-Form + Yup

 ## Installation